-- The examples provided in the draft do not represent an exhaustive list of those specific populations the plan aims to support.
-The draft mental health plan aims to be inclusive; - Trustee Campbell queried the training of staff on identifying for referral as opposed to diagnosis.
+The examples provided in the draft do not represent an exhaustive list of those specific populations the plan aims to support.
+The draft mental health plan aims to be inclusive;

+- Trustee Campbell queried the training of staff on identifying for referral as opposed to diagnosis.
 Dr. Duschner noted that the plan provides for the training of staff in awareness to assist staff in recognizing signs and symptoms.
-Staff will be trained to observe major changes in behaviour, mood, hygiene, signs of sleep deprivation and a lack of nutrition.
+Staff will be trained to observe major changes in behaviour and mood.
 Educators can then engage in conversations with the family based on the classroom observations.
-The observations can also be brought to the attention of the multi-disciplinary team who can further evaluate the need for further assessment and involved that psychology staff who are qualified to make a diagnosis should it be warranted; - Superintendent Symmonds highlighted the reference to the document entitled "Supporting Minds" which provides accessible information for teachers to help raise awareness and competencies to recognize early signs.
+The observations can also be brought to the attention of the multi-disciplinary team who can further evaluate the need for further assessment and involved that psychology staff who are qualified to make a diagnosis should it be warranted: - Superintendent Symmonds highlighted the reference to the document entitled "Supporting Minds" which provides accessible information for teachers to help raise awareness and competencies to recognize early signs.
 The Ontario College of Teachers has also issued a professional advisory on mental health; - The District has received input from parents in the spring of last year and will be sharing the draft with community partners in the fall of 2019: - The action plans referenced on page 45 will be available should the plan be approved.
-The action plan is the work plan of the department; - Dr. Duschner noted that measuring the impact and success of the plan and the work in mental health is difficult and the province is also struggling with concept of measurement.
-It is difficult to identity one specific strategy that is having an impact.
-The work must be evaluated in a broader context through work with community partners and provincial counterparts to determine effective indicators and measures; - Mr. Harris requested that SEAC continue to be apprised of work on the plan; - Mr. Wylie expressed concern over the size and scope.
+The action plan is the work plan of the department; - Dr. Duschner noted that measuring the impact and success of the plan and the work in mental health is difficult.
+It is difficult to identify one specific strategy that is having an impact.
+The work must be evaluated in a broader context and through work with community partners and provincial counterparts to determine effective indicators and measures; - Mr. Harris requested that SEAC continue to be apprised of work on the plan; - Mr. Wylie expressed concern over the size and scope.
 He noted that the District must continue to focus on its role as educators and not diagnosticians.
 Dr Duschner noted that should the school boards be effective in the promotion of student achievement they must also address student well-being.
 Students cannot perform to their full potential unless they are feeling well.
-The provincial government has recently shifted the focus away from general emphasis at the tier one, classroom level, to a preference for mental health professionals in schools with intervention at the tier 2 and 3 levels;
+There is no expectation that educators become diagnosticians, but they can observe changes in students mood and behaviour: - The provincial government focus is a general emphasis at the tier one, classroom level, mental health professional support in schools focussing on intervention at the tier 2 and 3 levels;

 - Dr. Duschner noted that tracking data and the mechanism for recording issues within the system either through the Ontario School Record (OSR) is difficult.
-Some students have an Individual Education Plan (IEP), some have been identified with a specific exceptionality through the Identification, Placement, and Review Committee (IPRC) and some are not identified making reporting challenging; - Information regarding individual students may be communicated through conversations in the school among the teachers, with the family members and the multi-disciplinary team.
-A conversation with parents is required in order to share information as there is still a stigma associated with mental health; - The learning skills section of the student report card does allow for some reference to well being; and - The mental health steering committee was established in June 2018 Further consultation on the plan with continue into the fall of 2019.
+Some students have an Individual Education Plan (IEP), some have been identified with a specific exceptionality through the Identification, Placement, and Review Committee (IPRC) and some are not identified, making reporting challenging; - Information regarding individual students may be communicated through conversations in the school among the teachers, with the family members and the multi-disciplinary team.
+A conversation with and consent form from parents is required in order to share information as there is still a stigma associated with mental health; - The learning skills section of the student report card does allow for some reference to well being; and - The mental health steering committee was established in June 2018 Further consultation on the plan with continue into the fall of 2019.